William Scranton: 1964 presidential election

-Although he did not actively seek the 1964 Republican nomination for President of the United States in the beginning, a "Draft Scranton" movement quickly gathered momentum among moderate and liberal Republicans who saw him as an alternative to conservative frontrunner, Senator Barry Goldwater, and other Republicans who feared that Goldwater's polarizing views would lead to defeat, after the campaign of Goldwater's liberal opponent, New York governor Nelson Rockefeller, had lost steam.
+Although Scranton did not actively seek the 1964 Republican nomination for President of the United States in the beginning, a "Draft Scranton" movement quickly gathered momentum among moderate and liberal Republicans who saw him as an alternative to conservative frontrunner, Senator Barry Goldwater, and other Republicans who feared that Goldwater's polarizing views would lead to defeat, after the campaign of Goldwater's liberal opponent, New York governor Nelson Rockefeller, had lost steam.
 Early in the campaign, he announced that he would be willing to accept the nomination for Vice President.
 Scranton first declined to enter the race but later threw his hat into the ring on June 12, 1964.
 Scranton won the support of ten state delegations, but Goldwater went on to win the nomination on the first ballot.
 Republican National Committee Chairman and US Representative William E. Miller of New York was nominated for Vice President.